Arkounay/2D-Canvas-Image-Particles/README.md

-# WIP!

-## 2D Particle System using Canvas
+# 2D Particle System using Canvas

-A simple 2D particle system using Canvas.
+A simple lightweight 2D particle system using Canvas.

 - Multiple particle systems can be bound to the same canvas
-- Works with 144hz monitors.
+- Particles speed remain the same regardless of the refreshing rate
+- Less than 10 KB

 [demo](https://arkounay.github.io/2D-Canvas-Image-Particles/)

-### Usage
+## Usage
 - Create a canvas with an id
-- Import dist/2d-canvas-image-particles.js
+- Import dist/2d-canvas-image-particles.min.js
 - Create a new ParticleSystem : `new ParticleSystem(canvas_id, image_path, options);`

 ### Options :